GLOBAL MARKETS-Euro falls, Treasury yields up as higher U.S. rates seen

 accommodative monetary policy stance, focus is shifting to the

-could be a reassessment of the timing of the first U.S. rate
+be a reassessment of the timing of the first U.S. rate increase.

 The pan-European FTSEurofirst 300 index edged up